 My panels were 95 inches long so I only needed four 14 inch blocks but if you had shorter curtains, you would want either the same amount but smaller in width.

-I laid the panel on my (clean) floor and then placed the blocks onto the panels to see where I wanted them.
+I laid the panel on my floor and then placed the blocks on the panels to see where I wanted them.

 I used a tape measure to try to keep the blocks as even as possible.